The Keep it Clean initiative

-Keep it clean is a GPNA initiative to provide local residents, land lords, businesses and other organizations with the necessary information to help them (you) help yourselves with keeping the GPNA area clean and in compliance with the cities standards for:
+Keep it Clean is a GPNA initiative to provide residents, land lords, businesses and other organizations with the necessary information to help keep our neighborhoods clean and in compliance with the cities standards.

 The main issues in the GPNA area are trash and un-kept housing.
-The best part is that these two concerns are both no cost or low cost to resolve.
+The good news is that these two concerns are no-cost or low-cost to resolve.
 Should these matters not be resolved, the city will assist with the clean up and charge the resident large fines and fees.
-The following are a few of the major violations that are the most commonly seen.

-- Furniture on the front porch of the house or in yard.
+- Furniture on the front porch of the house or in the yard.